black oak (Quercus velutina)

 Black oak at Stratford Woods.

 Bark is a helpful determinant.
-Black oak (left in the image pair below) is very dark brown, rough, in very low ridges (with inner bark orange-yellow), whereas northern red oak bark is smooth, greenish-brown, on older stems broken into flat-topped ridges separated by narrow fissures.
+Black oak (left in the image pair below) is very dark brown, rough, with low ridges (inner bark orange-yellow), whereas northern red oak bark is smooth, stripey, on older stems broken into flat-topped ridges separated by narrow fissures.
 (Bark descriptions from Flora of West Virginia, by P.D.
 Strausbaugh and Earl L. Core.)

 Look-alike oaks.